 A burndown chart shows the amount of work that has been completed in a sprint, and the total work remaining.
 It gives you a visual representation of how your sprint is going and is used to predict your team's likelihood of completing their work in the time available.

 Burndown charts are useful because they provide insight into how the team works.
-For example:

 You can access the sprint burndown chart by clicking the Burndown Chart link on the sprint board page.